michael-aloys/kinect-xml3d-visu/README.md

 retargeting and the scaling functionality.
-The main reason this old offline version is part of the repository is because it is a useful tool when porting the system from Kinect to another tracking device (so you can prerecord some poses and work on the skeleton, retargeting, etc without anyone moving in front of the tracking device all the time).
+The main reason this old offline version is part of the repository is because it is a useful tool when porting the system from Kinect to another tracking device (so you can prerecord some poses and work on the skeleton, retargeting, etc. without anyone moving in front of the tracking device all the time).

 The code was updated to include the new model and part of the retargeting.